-- 9. Connect required cables to the adapter.
+- 10. Connect required cables to the adapter.
 Route cables so that they do not block the flow of air from the fans.
-If you are installing an optional SCSI adapter, see "Cabling an optional SCSI adapter" on page 43 for additional information. - 10.
-If you have another adapter to install, repeat steps 4 through 9.. - 11.
-If you have installed a full-length adapter, rotate the front adapter-support bracket to the closed (locked) position.
+If you are installing an optional SCSI adapter, see "Cabling an optional SCSI adapter" on page 43 for additional information. - 11.
+If you have another adapter to install, repeat steps 4 through 10. - 12.
+If you have installed a full-length adapter, press down on the top tab of the front adapter-retention bracket to lock it in place (the tab is inside the fan compartment that is next to the front adapter-retention bracket).

-Note: If any adapter in your computer is large or has heavy cables attached to it, you can secure the adapter with a screw: insert one backup expansion-slot screw (stored on the frame-support bracket) through the top of each adapter bracket into the screw hole and secure the adapter before proceeding to the next step.
-If you use a screw to secure an adapter, you will have to secure all adapters with screws.
-You cannot use both the screws and the retention brackets to secure adapters.
-You must use one method or the other.
+Note: If any adapter in your computer is large or has heavy cables attached to it, you can secure the adapter with a screw.
+Insert one backup expansion-slot screw (the screws are stored directly above the front adapter-retention bracket) through the top of each adapter bracket into the screw hole and secure the adapter before proceeding to the next step.